python-adaptive/paper/paper.md

 The algorithm needs to be able to suggest multiple points at the same time and remember which points it suggests.
 When a new point $\bm{x}_\textrm{new}$ with the largest loss $L_\textrm{max}$ is suggested, the interval it belongs to splits up into $N$ new intervals (here $N$ depends on the dimensionality of the function $f$.)
 A temporary loss $L_\textrm{temp} = L_\textrm{max}/N$ is assigned to these newly created intervals until $f(\bm{x})$ is calculated and the temporary loss can be replaced by the actual loss $L \equiv L((\bm{x},\bm{y})_\textrm{new}, (\bm{x},\bm{y})_\textrm{neigbors})$ of these new intervals, where $L \ge L_\textrm{temp}$.
-For a one-dimensional scalar function, this procedure is equivalent to temporarily using the function values of the neighbours of $x_\textrm{new}$ and assign the interpolated value to $y_\textrm{new}$ until it is known.
+For a one-dimensional scalar function, this procedure is equivalent to temporarily using the function values of the neighbours of $x_\textrm{new}$ and assigning the interpolated value to $y_\textrm{new}$ until it is known.
-When querying $n>1$ points, the above procedure simply repeats $n$ times.
+When querying $n>1$ points, the above procedure repeats $n$ times.

 #### In general local loss functions only have a logarithmic overhead.
 Due to the local nature of the loss function, the asymptotic complexity is logarithmic.
-This is because the losses per interval are stored in a sorted list.
+This is because Adaptive stores the losses per interval in a sorted list.
-When asking for a new candidate point, the top entry is picked $\mathcal{O}(1)$.
+When asking for a new candidate point, the top entry is picked with $\mathcal{O}(1)$.
 The interval then splits into $N$ new intervals, as explained in the previous paragraph, its losses have to be inserted into the sorted list again with $\mathcal{O}(\log{n})$.

 # Loss function design